noble-assets/noble/readme.md

 **Blacklist:** The asset issuer has the authority to blacklist addresses.
 A blacklisted address will be unable to transfer tokens outside of the Noble chain via IBC, or to approve, mint, or burn tokens.

+## Tokenfactory

 Noble leverages [TokenFactory](https://docs.osmosis.zone/osmosis-core/modules/tokenfactory/) to enable the minting of generic assets in Cosmos.
 Further, TokenFactory modules are in the purview of the asset issuers and are distinct from governance of the app-chain.
 Additionally, each TokenFactory module is distinct from one other as they each house unique access controls with ownership over the minting and burning of a specific asset.

-## Tokenfactory

-The Tokenfactory Module allows generic assets to be minted and controlled by privileged accounts.

 The Access Control table below shows the functionality tied to each privileged account.